MarineBdlt/softdesk-api/README.md

 # Soft-Desk-v2
 ***
-api allowing an application to report and track technical problems (issue tracking system).
+Api allowing an application to report and track technical problems (issue tracking system).
 This solution is aimed at B2B customers.

 ## Table of Contents
 1. [General Info](#general-info)